 The No. 10 Bulldogs close the regular season against rival Georgia Tech at home Friday night (7:30 p.m.
 ET, ABC/ESPN+).
 They'll play the winner of Saturday's game between No. 3 Texas and No. 15 Texas A&M in the SEC championship game on Dec.
 7.

 With a victory in the SEC title game, Georgia would secure a berth in the CFP for the third time in four seasons.
-The Bulldogs would probably be considered for a CFP at-large berth if they lose to the Texas/Texas A&M winner.
+The Bulldogs will probably be considered for a CFP at-large berth if they lose to the Texas/Texas A&M winner.